Mosiwi/mosiwi_wiki/docs/source/common_product/C1K0000_4in1_basic_learning_kit/Arduino_tutorial/Basic_tutorial.md

 ------------------
 **Curriculum question:**
 1. What is LED light ?
+2. What is MOS transistor?
-2. What are functions and function parameters?
+3. What are functions and function parameters?
-3. setup() and loop() functions in Arduino program.
+4. setup() and loop() functions in Arduino program.
-4. How to set up and use digital outport?
+5. How to set up and use digital outport?
-5. How to use the delay() delay function?
+6. How to use the delay() delay function?
-6. How to use the comment symbols in the code: //, /* ... */
+7. How to use the comment symbols in the code: //, /* ... */

 **Schematic diagram:**
 ![Img](../../../_static/common_product/C1K0000_4in1_basic_learning_kit/Arduino_tutorial/Basic_tutorial/65img.png)